bunyodrafikov/agent-maxprime/README.md

-# agent-maxprime
+# Agent Maxprime

 `codex` and `claude` both meter usage in **5-hour rolling windows**.
 If you don't start a session, that window's quota is gone, hence wasted.
-This tool "primes" each CLI three times a day (06:30, 11:30, 16:30) so the 5-hour windows are always opened the moment they reset, maxing out the daily usage budget on both subscriptions without you thinking about it.
+This tool "primes" each Agebt CLI three times a day (06:30, 11:30, 16:30) so the 5-hour windows are always opened the moment they reset, maxing out the daily usage budget on both subscriptions without you thinking about it.

-It just spawns each CLI, types "Hey!", waits for the reply, and quits.
+It just spawns each Agent CLI, types "Hey!", waits for the reply, and quits.

 ---